Rimaghagwigwi/Trading-bot-v16/README.md

 - Configurable parameters (symbol, timeframe, RSI thresholds, etc.)
 - Signal-only mode or full auto-execution

+To run this program, you just need to install required dependancies and start it.

 📄 More details and backtest results here:
 👉 [Notion page with screenshots & performance](https://regal-friday-0d4.notion.site/Rimagh-s-Trading-bot-246031a720ff80b2b35bd602251ed6cb)